Kamrup district

 Kamrup Rural district, or simply Kamrup district (Pron: ˈkæmˌrəp or ˈkæmˌru:p), is an administrative district in the state of Assam in India formed by dividing the old Kamrup district into two in the year 2003; other being Kamrup Metropolitan district, named after the region it constitutes.
 This district, along with Nalbari, Barpeta, Kamrup Metropolitan, Bajali and Baksa districts has been created from the Undivided Kamrup district.
+Rangiya is the Sub-District of Kamrup.
+The present Kamrup district has its headquarters at Amingaon.

 History

 Kamrup Rural district was created by bifurcating Undivided Kamrup district in 2003.

 The Government of Assam, during the Chief-ministership of Late Tarun Gogoi, had proposed to bifurcate it further and create a new district, named South Kamrup.
 In 2016, the process of creation of the district was started.
 However, later that year, the process of creation was stopped midway due to lack of infrastructure.

 Geography and environment

 Overview

 Kamrup district occupies an area of 4345 km2.
 Kamrup district has some territorial disputes with neighbouring West Khasi Hills district, Meghalaya, including that over the village of Langpih.